vitling/crypt/README.md

 ### Mac

+On versions of macOS pre-Catalina, you can simply grab the latest build from the [Release Page](https://github.com/DavW/crypt/releases) and copy it into your `/Library/Audio/Plug-Ins/VST3` or `~/Library/Audio/Plug-Ins/VST3` folder.

 Starting with macOS 10.15 Catalina, Apple have taken a sinister anti-competitive, anti-open-source and anti-indie-developer step to prevent developers from releasing software without also paying to join Apple's Developer Program.
 This means that it is impossible for me to provide a standard installer to you without paying Apple money.
 This is done under the guise of the anti-malware "notarization" process but with no access to the notarization process without paying, even for open source developers, they're effectively putting up a paywall to developing for macOS.

+#### Workaround 1

 As of version 10.15, there is a workaround, and that's to use cURL in the Terminal to download the software, which doesn't set that quarantine bit that is checked by the Gatekeeper software inside macOS.
 Therefore, you can install the plugin for macOS by copying and